chipbuster/p2-raytracer/README.md

 bottom-most row have 1 soft shadow sample, and all the images in the top-most row have 50 soft shadow samples.

+# Report

+The file *report/article.pdf* is our report.

 # Notes

 ## Soft Shadows